On This Page

 Using Local Models with Sortio

-Learn how to set up Ollama for local AI models with Sortio.
+Learn how to set up local AI models with Sortio using Ollama or LM Studio.

 Installing Ollama

-Sortio uses Ollama to run AI models locally on your computer.
+Sortio can use Ollama to run AI models locally on your computer.
 Follow these steps to install Ollama:

 Installation Options